Overview

 the Solicitor's name and relationship with our firm;

-As a matter of firm practice, the advisory fees paid to us by clients referred by independent persons are
+As a matter of firm practice, the advisory fees paid to us by clients referred by solicitors are not

 It is Loudon Investment Management, LLC's policy not to accept or allow our related persons to accept